-For a dinner, it is better going there by taxi
+For dinner, it is better going there by taxi

 Address.
 189 Sukhumvit 22 Rd

 A few steps from the Ruen Mallika a very local restaurant, 5 tables, a chef and his wife.
-Everything is delicious, the curry dishes, the Tom Kha Kai, chicken with coconut milk (coconut milk, broth, ginger, and lemongrass, chicken, mushrooms, lime juice, fish sauce, sugar, and chili paste) is a real delight, as well as the Tom Yam Kung.
+Everything is delicious, but the chef cooks curry dishes very well, the Tom Kha Kai, spicy and sour hot soup with coconut milk (Kaffir, Lime Leaves, Lemongrass, Chili Peppers, Coriander, Straw Mushrooms, Chicken, Fish Sauce, and Lime Juice)) is a real delight, *the pad sea ew kee mao (drunken stir-fried noodles) is one of my favorite dish, as well as the Tom Yam Kung.
 Not obvious to find, but why not if you are around.
 Don’t speak English, but I translated and printed the menu.
 Excellent!

 50 to 80 baht

 *The name Kee Mao means drunkard, the true origin of the name is not known.
 Thai men believe that noodles ” draw “some alcohol and help to cure the hangover the next day.
 Another is that this dish is so spicy that you have to be a little bit numbed to be able to eat it.
 More fun, it would be a guy who would have come home completely drunk and cooked something with the available ingredients.
 More amusing, it would be a guy who came home completely drunk and cooked something with the available ingredients.

 MRT Queen Sirikit Convention Center, take a motorcycle taxi, 5 baht, ask to go to the Diamond 2 apartment, the restaurant is across the street.